Value for Money 72%

 The other linked resorts of Westendorf, Itter, Hopfgarten and Brixen-im-Thale also line the valley around the dome-shaped massif.
 They in turn link on to Kirchberg and Kitzbuhel.
 St Johann in Tirol is close by, although not linked into the lift system.

-Each of the four Wilder Kaiser resorts (Söll, Scheffau, Ellamau and Going) provides alternative access into the system, either by the new gondola opening this winter in Ellmau, by quad-chair from Going, by two gondolas from Scheffau or a gondola from Söll.
+Each of the four Wilder Kaiser resorts (Söll, Scheffau, Ellamau and Going) provides alternative access into the system, either by the gondola in Ellmau, by quad-chair from Going, by two gondolas from Scheffau or a gondola from Söll.
 The resorts are linked on the main road by postbus, but not by free ski-bus, so in the afternoon it is advisable to keep an eye on your watch.

 All of the Wilder Kaiser villages have dedicated nursery slopes at the bottom of the mountain.
 Scheffau is set back on the other side of the valley and has its novice area on a sloping meadow beneath the church.